Avatar of Pilatus

 Fingertips ran along the angular hull of the giant vehicle and her sneakers scarcely made a sound on the concrete as she first glanced up towards the living area.
 No one else seemed to be home and only the ambient noise of muffled city traffic filled the air.
 She didn’t want to be seen snooping and simply walked like a curious cat towards the only other vehicle in the shop, though it wasn’t a customer or contract job.

 Low to the floor, the gentle curvature of the roof was barely above her waistline.
 The stout bars of a complex roll cage frame were visible between wide rear tires while the formed aluminum monocoque that covered the aft section was removed; sitting aside with several components of the upper engine assembly and two substantial rear spoilers that hung on the back wall, one of which was visibly damaged.
 Alese leaned against the steel bumper of the MCPD stryker and looked over it for a moment, like some champion fighter in the locker room being made ready for the arena.
 Her eyes slowly drifted up to the damaged wing and she felt her breath pause for just a moment before she finally sighed while thoughts passed letting her shoulders relax again.
 She didn’t really expect to find anything different.
 Both turbos were laid out neatly with their brief, coiling downpipes that continued to a pair of what were essentially sound canons that would go in last before the shell was replaced.
 Norris had been putting it back together which meant there were credits to be made.
 She pursed her lips slightly and turned away, drumming her nails on the hood of the massive police vehicle.
-Her sportbike was sitting happily, tucked in the opposite corner like a loyal pet, bright orange and excited, but she hadn’t ridden it in nearly two weeks.
+Her sportbike was sitting happily, tucked in the opposite corner like a loyal pet, bright white and excited, but she hadn’t ridden it in nearly two weeks.

 As she stepped away, the drone reappeared abruptly with another cup of coffee and her terminal.
 She eyed the first cup still steaming for a moment and took the second attempt in hand along with the terminal again.
 “Much better.”
 She said, though taking a cautious sip.
 Her eyes perused the media feeds while the drone gently maneuvered behind her as if angling to read the text from over her shoulder.
 She shrugged and stepped away to keep the screen from its glance.
 “Don’t be so nosey.”
 She chided, sitting down on the step up to the driver’s side of the stryker.
 Nothing too exciting although a runner from one of the Sk8ter cells turning up dead at the Spire was a bit of a strange anecdote in the rest of the regular city drama, particularly that, according to the report, he had fallen to his death and stranger still, was completely empty-handed.
 Most of the reports she rapidly checked basically followed with the same description and not a lot of detail.
 It wasn’t unusual for MCPD to put a lid on a story, but this one felt particularly terse, even from some of the news beats that were generally favorable to the police force.
 A runner falling wasn’t totally unheard of, but dropping to their death without any kit was an eyebrow raiser.
 Every Sk8ter she knew at least carried some level of gear, much of which was designed to prevent them from such a fate.
 She gave a small huff of amusement.
 It probably wouldn’t matter and would be forgotten in a few days, but it might be interesting gossip and she knew a few people that would be keen to know the real story.
 She was in the middle of another sip when a random synthesized voice startled her out of the quiet distraction nearly causing her to jump out of her skin and almost spill coffee everywhere.